 The Compensation Committee is charged with the establishment, administration and periodic review of Alvopetro's compensation program.
 The members of the Compensation Committee are Kenneth R. McKinnon (Chairman), John D. Wright and Roderick L. Fraser.
 As required by the mandate of the Compensation Committee, all of the members of the Compensation Committee are independent directors.
 The Board believes the Compensation Committee collectively has the knowledge, experience and background required to fulfill its mandate.
 All members of the Compensation Committee possess human resources literacy, meaning an understanding of compensation theory and practice, personnel management and development, succession planning and executive development.
 Such knowledge and capability include both current and prior experience working in senior roles at other organizations, which provided financial and human resources experience and involvement on board compensation committees of other entities.
-Mr. Kenneth McKinnon has direct experience relevant to his role on the Compensation Committee, as Mr. McKinnon is currently the Chairman of the Compensation Committee of Touchstone Exploration Inc. Previously, he was Chairman of the Compensation and Governance Committee of The Supreme Cannabis Company, Inc., Chairman of the Compensation Committee of Lightstream Resources Ltd. and served on the Board of Governors of the University of Calgary and as a Director of Alberta Innovates, holding positions on the executive Committee and as a Chairman of the Compensation and Governance Committee in each organization.
-The Chairman of the Compensation Committee held informal meetings throughout the year with the President and Chief Executive Officer.
-The Compensation Committee met three times in 2021 and has met twice to date in 2022.
+Mr. Kenneth McKinnon has direct experience relevant to his role on the Compensation Committee, as Mr. McKinnon is currently the Chairman of the Compensation Committee of Touchstone Exploration Inc. Previously, he was Chairman of the Compensation and Governance Committee of The Supreme Cannabis Company, Inc., Chairman of the Compensation Committee of Lightstream Resources Ltd. and served on the Board of Governors of the University of Calgary and as a Director of Alberta Innovates, holding positions on the executive committee and as a Chairman of the Compensation and Governance Committee in each organization.
+The Compensation Committee met three times in 2022 and has met once to date in 2023.
+In addition to the formal Compensation Committee Meetings, the Chairman of the Compensation Committee held informal meetings throughout the year with the President and Chief Executive Officer.